Ang3/php-odoo-api-client/README.md

 In data writing context, Odoo allows you to manage ***toMany** collection fields with special commands.
 Please read the [ORM documentation](https://www.odoo.com/documentation/13.0/reference/orm.html#openerp-models-relationals-format) to known what we are talking about.

-The expression builder provides helper methods to build a *command expression*.
+The expression builder provides helper methods to build a *operation expression*.
 Each method creates an instance of ```Ang3\Component\Odoo\Expression\OperationInterface``` that extends
 ```Ang3\Component\Odoo\Expression\ExpressionInterface```.